Folate: History

 In the 1920s, scientists believed folate deficiency and anemia were the same condition.
 In 1931, researcher Lucy Wills made a key observation that led to the identification of folate as the nutrient required to prevent anemia during pregnancy.
 Wills demonstrated that anemia could be reversed with brewer's yeast.
 In the late 1930s, folate was identified as the corrective substance in brewer's yeast.
 It was first isolated via extraction from spinach leaves by Herschel K. Mitchell, Esmond E. Snell, and Roger J. Williams in 1941.
 The term "folic" is from the Latin word folium (which means leaf) because it was found in dark-green leafy vegetables.
-Historic names included L.casei, factor vitamin Bc after research done in chicks and vitamin M after research done in monkeys.
+Historic names included L. casei factor, vitamin Bc after research done in chicks and vitamin M after research done in monkeys.

 Bob Stokstad isolated the pure crystalline form in 1943, and was able to determine its chemical structure while working at the Lederle Laboratories of the American Cyanamid Company.
-This historical research project, of obtaining folic acid in a pure crystalline form in 1945, was done by the team called the "folic acid boys", under the supervision and guidance of Director of Research Dr. Yellapragada Subbarow, at the Lederle Lab, Pearl River, NY.
+This historical research project, of obtaining folic acid in a pure crystalline form in 1945, was done by the team called the "folic acid boys", under the supervision and guidance of Director of Research Dr. Yellapragada Subbarow, at the Lederle Lab, Pearl River, New York.
 This research subsequently led to the synthesis of the antifolate aminopterin, which was used to treat childhood leukemia by Sidney Farber in 1948.

 In the 1950s and 1960s, scientists began to discover the biochemical mechanisms of action for folate.
 In 1960, researchers linked folate deficiency to risk of neural tube defects.
 In the late 1990s, the U.S. and Canadian governments decided that despite public education programs and the availability of folic acid supplements, there was still a challenge for women of child-bearing age to meet the daily folate recommendations, which is when those two countries implemented folate fortification programs.
 As of December 2018, 62 countries mandated food fortification with folic acid.

 Animals

 Veterinarians may test cats and dogs if a risk of folate deficiency is indicated.
-Cats with exocrine pancreatic insufficiency, moreso than dogs, may have low serum folate.
+Cats with exocrine pancreatic insufficiency, more so than dogs, may have low serum folate.
 In dog breeds at risk for cleft lip and cleft palate dietary folic acid supplementation significantly decreased incidence.